 Improve the user experience on business applications point by point.

-When developing business applications UX centricCIOs are guided by a single mantra: "the application meets the needs of the users".
-If they already orient their construction in this direction, they take a big step towards success.
-In order to prepare themselves as well as possible, they can rely on a strong lever: agile rituals.
+When developing business applications UX centricCIOs are guided by a single mantra: "the application meets users' needs".
+If they start building their applications with this in mind, they're well on the way to success.
+In order to prepare themselves as effectively as possible, they can rely on a powerful lever: agile rituals.

 Keeping this principle in mind, several steps are necessary to support the implementation of the new business application UX: